Sorsnce/red-team/NetWars/Core NetWars Tournament 6.md

 Oh dear me - a 64-bit Windows 8.1 workstation in our Egg Sorting Room has been compromised!
 We'll have to take a look and see what happened to it.

-What egg-named program le was running on the system at the time of the memory snapshot, `/home/contestwinner/eggsortingroom/OL4.raw` ?
+What egg-named program file was running on the system at the time of the memory snapshot, `/home/contestwinner/eggsortingroom/OL4.raw` ?
 Answer in the form of `file.ext` .

 ### **A4 - ''**